Skip to content

 ZMQ transport layers at which the object is exposed:

-• TCP - custom implemented protocol in plain TCP - supply a socket address additionally or a random port will be automatically used.
+• TCP - custom implemented protocol in plain TCP - supply a socket address additionally in the format tcp://*:<port> (for example - tcp://*:5555) or a random port will be automatically used.
+The star * indicates that the server will listen on all available network interfaces.

 • IPC - inter process communication - connection can be made from other processes running locally within same computer.
 No client on the network will be able to contact the object using this transport.
-Beginners may use this transport for learning and testing without worrying about network security or technicalities of a sophisticated protocol like HTTP or MQTT.
-Also, use this transport if you wish to avoid configuring your firewall.
+Use this transport if you wish to avoid configuring your firewall for a local client, like a Desktop application or a local web server.

 IPC